wazuh/wazuh-documentation/source/gcp/supported-services/index.rst

    access_logs

-The `gcp-bucket` configuration used to pull data from Google Cloud Storage buckets can be checked :ref:`here <../../user-manual/reference/ossec-conf/gcp-bucket>`.
+The `gcp-bucket` configuration used to pull data from Google Cloud Storage buckets can be checked :ref:`here <gcp-bucket>`.